Moringa-SDF-PTO5/group-3-habit-tracker/Frontend/README.md

   - **services/**: Contains service modules for API calls.
   - **App.js**: The root component of the application.
   - **index.js**: The entry point of the application.
+  -
+## Backend

+The folowing is a link to the backend repository: https://github.com/Moringa-SDF-PTO5/backend1

 ## Available Scripts